nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 You can change the number of slices by changing numbers1.

 Below is a pie in pie chart.
-This involves creating another subnet of the previous pie so i can be repeated for multiple sets of random numbers.
+This involves creating another subnet of the previous pie so it can be repeated for multiple sets of random numbers.

 ![pie in pie](data-visualization-pie-in-pie.png)